munificent/craftinginterpreters/book/closures.md

 ```

 When compiling the identifier expression at `(1)`, `resolveUpvalue()` looks for
 a local variable `x` declared in `outer()`.
-If found (like it is here), then
+If found -- like it is in this
-we've successfully resolved the variable.
-We create an upvalue so that the inner
+example -- then we've successfully resolved the variable.
+We create an upvalue
-function can access the variable through that.
-The upvalue is created here:
+so that the inner function can access the variable through that.
+The upvalue is
+created here:

 ^code add-upvalue

 The compiler keeps an array of upvalue structures to track the closed-over
 identifiers that it has resolved in the body of each function.
 Remember how the
 compiler's Local array mirrors the stack slot indexes where locals live at
 runtime?
-The upvalue array works the same way.
-The indexes in the compiler's
+This new upvalue array works the same way.
+The indexes in the
-array match the indexes where upvalues will live in the ObjClosure at runtime.
+compiler's array match the indexes where upvalues will live in the ObjClosure at
-At the end of the function declaration when the compiler emits code to create
-the closure, it uses its upvalue array to generate code that captures the right
-variables to populate the closure's runtime upvalue array.
+runtime.

 This function adds a new upvalue to that array.
 It also keeps track of the
 number of upvalues the function uses.
 It stores that count directly in the